MikeJaredS/hermiter/cran-comments.md

 # hermiter v2.0.1

-Fixed minor issues in c++ source code causing the build to fail on Solaris along with ASAN/valgrind issues.
+Fixed minor issues in c++ source code causing the build to fail on Solaris along with valgrind issues.
 Updated the test environments as listed below.
 Added further test cases.
 This is a re-submission.

 # hermiter v2.0.0